 It's not uncommon for executives to commit to investing in community—indeed, there are many compelling stats that show the value and impact community can have.
 But after the excitement of a new investment dies down, most executives tend to skip or gloss-over the crucial planning stages in their investment, leading to wasted technical resources, design budgets, talent, and team morale.
 Community is an investment, and like any other strategic initiatives, it requires careful planning to see success.

-Join us on Wednesday, August 12th at 12 PM ET for a webinar led by Carrie Melissa Jones, Founder of Gather Community Consulting.
+Make sure you watch this on-demand webinar led by Carrie Melissa Jones, Founder of Gather Community Consulting.
 After working with many executive leadership members—including CMOs and VPs of Marketing—at organizations as diverse as lifestyle brands, consumer packaged goods companies, and tech companies, she has learned that there's a right way and a wrong way to approach a community investment.

 In this session, you’ll learn: